 He holds a master’s degree in international affairs and diplomacy from the United Nations Institute for Training and Research (UNITAR) and a bachelor’s degree in international business from Marshall University.
 During his graduate studies, he completed fellowships with Al Fusaic and the United Nations Association–National Capital Area (UNA-NCA).

 Tanner previously served as an Operations Officer with Citizens for Global Solutions, an organization with consultative status at the United Nations Economic and Social Council (ECOSOC), where he supported international policy and advocacy initiatives.
-He currently works in federal contracting, leading compliance programs and managing cross-functional projects.
+His professional experience includes nonprofit operations, federal contracting, compliance, and project management.

 His writing on policy and public affairs has been featured in outlets including The Hill, The Philadelphia Inquirer, and the Lexington Herald-Leader.
 He is also the author of Smoke and Silence: The Lives of Ol’ Mort, published by the Jesse Stuart Foundation.